yiruchen4/Chen2026/SocialDoorInstructions/readme.md

 ---

 ## 21. Install Door Between Cages
+Secure the assembly in place with the door rings.
 <img src="https://github.com/user-attachments/assets/e6ee93ab-d896-4040-b437-3c4be3dfd0f8" width="60%" />

 ---

 ## ✅ Finished!

-Flash the code onto the Adalogger and test the door.
+All done!
+Congrats!!
+For the next step, you can flash the code on the adalogger board, insert a SD card, and test the door.
+Special code needs to be flashed on PCF8523 (See "ArduinoCode" folder).

 The screen will display:
 - Battery level